mark-summerfield/ddebfind/README.md

 `dub add-path path/to/GtkD3`

-Then, in the directory you've cloned or unpacked Gravitate, if using LDC
+Then, in the directory you've cloned or unpacked DebFind, if using LDC
 run:

 `dub -brelease`